+221220: III211 0 (1) #010120

-ENGLISH LANGUAGE DEVELOPMENT 3 (Y) #0107L3 PREREQUISITE: CELDT testing and placement.
-SCHOOL GRADES EDHS 9-12 5 units per semester ORHS PHS UMHS
+PREREQUISITE: ELPAC testing and placement.

+SCHOOL EDHS ORHS PHS UMHS GRADES 9-12 CREDIT 5 units per semester

 ELD 3 curriculum develops students' reading, writing, speaking, and listening skills as specified within the California ELA Standards.
-This course is for students scoring in the Early Advanced and Advanced ranges on the CELDT exam.
+This course is for students scoring in the Early Advanced and Advanced ranges on the ELPAC exam.
+This course may be used as one of the 4 years of required English.
+It may also be used for elective credit.